jackbrewer/workspace-setup/README.md

 * Set up individual projects as stand-alone Mac apps using Automater (choose 'Application', then 'Run Applescript', add the modified script, then save).

 * Using Apple's default AppleScript Editor.

+## Future Features

+* Support for more actions in more applications
+* Check if current command output already exists e.g. don't open duplicate iTerm sessions if they are already running
+* More manageable way of cherry-picking code snippets to set up new projects